Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: INTRODUCTION

 \section{INTRODUCTION}

-In real-world scenarios, robots operating in large dynamic environments face significant challenges, as their surroundings cannot always be sensed or updated instantly.
+In real-world scenarios, robots operating in large dynamic environments face significant challenges, {as their surroundings can not always be sensed or updated instantly}.
 An illustrative, real-life example is a campus delivery robot encountering a path obstruction due to an unanticipated pipe repair closure, depicted in Fig. \ref{fig:email}.
 Despite prior notice on public websites, the robot's navigation algorithm remained unaware of this obstacle.
 With the capabilities of LLMs, which can process general text-based information, we now have the opportunity to integrate human-like contextual understanding into robotic systems.
-By employing LLMs as copilot, our approach enhances laser-based navigation by integrating socially relevant information like public notifications, ensuring robustness and adaptability to human contexts.

-In this work, we focus on the navigation task rather than mission planning using LLMs.
-Traditional navigation algorithms like ROS move\_base \cite{movebase} have been refined over years, but relying solely on occupancy grid maps and laser scans limits their effectiveness in large, dynamic environments, where changes are frequent.
-Vision Language Navigation (VLN) has advanced with computer vision and LLMs, but visual data can be sensitive to environmental changes and may struggle in expansive areas like campuses.
-For navigation purposes, the primary concern is whether the path is navigable, rather than the specifics of what may be obstructing it.
-Therefore, we prefer using laser-based sensors for their direct distance measurement capabilities and environmental robustness over camera-based approaches.

-Navigating complex indoor environments, like large campus buildings, presents unique challenges due to frequent changes such as door operations, shifting furniture, and occasional disruptions like fire drills or network updates that a robot should avoid.
-Given the scale and dynamic nature of these spaces, it is impractical for robots to generate new maps for each task.
-Instead, they should use a map of the permanent infrastructure while adapting their behavior to real-time conditions.
-Humans navigating familiar buildings use both experiential knowledge—avoiding typically closed doors or choosing automatic doors when hands are full—and external information like public notifications or campus news.
+This way, in the above example, the robot could, by reading the website, from the beginning plan a path that avoids the construction areas, thus achieving a faster and shorter delivery route.